 Prior to write your resignation letter, create a plan of transitioning your responsibilities to other teammates.
 Draft a list of objectives, and determine which ones each team member takes.
 Provide helpful advice if some duties include complex directions or software that others are untrained on.
 Your manager may have their own plan in mind, but offering your own better prepares them and the team as a whole for your absence.

 Before you leave, write a brief letter explaining how grateful you are for the opportunity.
 Include the specific date of your last day on the job and keep the tone of your message professional and calm.
 If you wrote a transition plan, attach it to the letter as well and explain its intent.

 Tell Your Boss First!

-Your manager deserves to be the first to know so that they can make arrangements for your departure as necessary.
+Next important tip on how to resign from your current job – Your manager deserves to be the first to know so that they can make arrangements for your departure as necessary.
 Schedule a time to meet with them in private to offer your letter and explain your situation.
 Telling your manager first also provides an opportunity to pitch your transition plan and make your manager’s job easier.

 If Possible, Resign In Person

 Rather than sending an email, it’s more professional to present your letter and your plan in-person.
 As mentioned in the previous step, schedule a private meeting with your manager and give yourself enough time to present your items and discuss your last day of work.
 If your manager asks why you’re leaving, provide a brief and honest answer.
 Your manager may also provide a counteroffer that’s better than the new job.